tektechnologies/Instructor-Prep/201/class-08.md

 through the application.
 - Possibly white board the function order to have students draw the path of the code in the javascript file.
-- The strategy is that we will need to create a peice of data, and then run a for loop to add more data and then add another piece of data to finish the row.
+- The strategy is that we will need to create a piece of data, and then run a for loop to add more data and then add another piece of data to finish the row.
 - You could add some content to the empty 'cell'.
 - The point of a constructor is to keep our code dry.
-- And having something like sending it an [] everytime does not seem as efficient as if I just put the empty array in the constructor and each instance will automatically set the property to be an empty array, which is what we need.
+- And having something like sending it an [] every time does not seem as efficient as if I just put the empty array in the constructor and each instance will automatically set the property to be an empty array, which is what we need.
-- Makes life slighty easier as a developer.
+- Makes life slightly easier as a developer.
 We also avoid sending in data to the constructor instead of an empty array.

 ## Other topics to cover include 'new', datatype, render(), debug()